-The What Works Network uses evidence to make better decisions to improve public services.
+The What Works Network uses evidence to improve the design and delivery of public services.

-This initiative aims to improve the way government and other organisations create, share and use (or ‘generate, transmit and adopt’) high quality evidence for decision-making.
+This initiative aims to improve the way government and other public sector organisations create, share and use (or ‘generate, translate and adopt’) high quality evidence in decision-making.
 It supports more effective and efficient services across the public sector at national and local levels.

-The initiative is based on the principle that good decision-making should be informed by the best available evidence on both what works and what does not work.
+What Works is based on the principle that good decision-making should be informed by the best available evidence.
 If evidence is not available, decision-makers should use high quality methods to find out what works.

 The What Works Network

-The centres help to ensure that thorough, high quality, independently assessed evidence shapes decision-making at every level, by:
+The centres help to ensure that robust evidence shapes decision-making at every level, by:

-- collating existing evidence on how effective policy programmes and practices are
+- collating existing evidence on the effectiveness of programmes and practices

 - producing high quality synthesis reports and systematic reviews in areas where they do not currently exist

-- assessing how effective policies and practices are against an agreed set of outcomes
+- assessing the effectiveness of policies and practices against an agreed set of outcomes

 - sharing findings in an accessible way

-- encouraging practitioners, commissioners and policymakers to use these findings to inform their decisions
+- supporting practitioners, commissioners and policymakers to use these findings to inform their decisions

 The current What Works Centres are:

 |National Institute for Health and Care Excellence (NICE)||Health and social care|